A full-stack freelance software developer and founder of A3D Studio, Adrian Bardan, sheds light on tech life as a freelancer in Luxembourg.

 Anything less pleasant about being a freelancer which you would like to share?

 As a freelancer, I don’t have paid holidays- I guess that’s the worst thing! ?
 Of course, sometimes you have tough deadlines and work more.
 This also means that I always have to take my laptop with me when I go on vacation and work remotely when needed…So far I only had one holiday that was completely ruined, but otherwise, it has been quick calls and tweaking.

 Any advice for our readers who are thinking of becoming a freelancer?

 Specifically for the technology sector, I would say it’s very tough, maybe a few years ago it was easier.
 However, if you find a field that you’re good at, and it requires using tech, there is room to grow!
-For me it’s difficult to have my own project or app because my expertise are solely in technology.
+For me, it’s difficult to have my own project or app because my expertise is solely in technology.
 Of course, I had contact with companies from various industries, but I don’t have internal insight on the particularities of these sectors.
 So if you’re good in a certain field and find a way to innovate using technology, there’s room.
 If you have a good idea you’ve got to try!